Nidheesh-Panchal/SAT-N/README.md

 Sample input is present in the "test" folder

 ## Other details
-Few details in the notes.txt file
+Few details in the notes.txt file.
 This code is not optimized code, its very badly written currently.
 It does not work for very large formulae.